Plasmatree/PID-Analyzer/README.md

 ## How to use this program:
 1. Record your log.
 Logs of 20s seem to give sufficient statistics.
 If it's slightly windy, longer logs can still give reasonable results.
 You can record multiple logs in one session: Each entry will yield a seperate plot.
 2. Place your logfiles, `blackbox_decode.exe` ([Windows download](https://github.com/cleanflight/blackbox-tools/releases/download/v0.4.3/blackbox-tools-0.4.3-windows.zip)) and `PID-Analyzer.exe` ([Windows download](http://bit.ly/PID-Analyzer)) in the same folder.
 You can also specify where to find these executables via command-line flags.
 3. Run `PID-Analyzer.exe` (this takes some seconds, it sets up a complete virtual python environment).
-Pass your `.BBL` file as the argument to `PID-Analyzer`.
+Either interactively enter your `.BBL` files, or pass your `.BBL` file(s) via flags, like `PID-Analyzer --log one.BBL --log two.BBL`.
 4. The logs are separated into temp files, read, analyzed and temp files deleted again.
 5. A plot window opens and a `.png` image is saved automatically.